-Directions:
+• . •

+D П r Δ C tı Λ n C •

+1, 1 L • u ν, ., •

-1. Within one week of completing the HESI exam or entering NURS , students are required to create their individualized remediation plan.
+1. Within one week of completing the HESI exam

+required to create their individualized remediation 1

-2. Students will upload the contract to Blackboard for the course faculty to review and sign by .
-Students may be required to complete additional remediation as deemed necessary by the course faculty.
+2. Students will upload the contract to Blackboard for the course faculty to review and sign b

+plete additional remediation as deemed

+necessary by the course faculty.

-3. Students will complete the remediation requirements as agreed upon in the signed contract.
+3. Students will complete the remediation requirer

-4. Student will upload the completed contract to Blackboard by .
+4. Student will upload the completed contract to B lackboard by

-Student Name:
+Student Name: Date:

-Date:

 HESI Exam Score:

-Hours of HESI online post exam remediation required based on score:
+Hours of HESI online post exam remediation requ nired based on score:

 Remediation Plan:

+Subjects: Based on the lowest scores in the 3 c Client needs; Nursing process; Nursing concep

+1.

+2.

+3.

+4.

+5.

+6.

+7.

+8.

+Remediation Plan reviewed/approved by: Date:

+HESI Remediation Plan Contract: Completion